-We are happy to announce the 2018 leadership of STAND CNJ.
-We have been meeting and planning for many exciting activities in the new year.
+We are happy to announce the 2022 leadership of STAND CNJ.
+We have been meeting and planning for many exciting activities in this important year.
 We welcome people with ideas and energy!
 Please contact us with your interests or suggestions for initiatives.

-Diane Carlino has found it difficult to remain in the background this past year.
-With this being is her first venture into grassroots involvement, she is excited to support a group whose goal is to create better informed constituents.
+Diane Carlino, our 2022 Treasurer, has found it difficult to remain in the background these last few years.
+With this being her first venture into grassroots involvement, she is excited to support a group whose goal is to create a better informed community.
 STAND’s talented leaders and impressive programming drew her in and she now holds the role of Treasurer.
 With her interests ranging from the environment to reproductive rights to social justice, STAND has offered a space to learn more about the political drivers impacting these issues.
-With 25 years of finance and administrative experience, Diane brings her operational know-how and cautious reason to the group, ensuring that we handle our finances strategically and on-mission.
-She lives in Griggstown and was quietly content, until this bunch of rabble-rousers got all her digital devices beeping and dinging all day long in the service of democracy!
+With many years of finance and administrative experience, Diane brings her operational know-how and cautious reason to the group, ensuring that we handle our finances strategically and on-mission.
+She lives in Griggstown and was quietly content until this bunch of rabble-rousers got all her digital devices beeping and dinging all day long in the service of democracy!